OpenAgentsInc/onyx/README.md

 The OpenAgents mobile app!

-Onyx is your personal AI agent that can connect to any API, service, or data source through an extensible plugin system.
+Onyx is your personal AI agent that can connect to any API, service, or data source through the Model Context Protocol and Data Vending Machines.

 Your agent can automate workflows, manage your digital life, and earn you bitcoin.